hsci-r/flopo-formats/README.md

 	Quote:kiky.quotes.csv \
 	Metaphor:kiky.metaphors.csv \
 	Hedging:kiky.hedging.csv \
-	-- webanno/
+	-I webanno/ -O webanno-annotated/
 ```

 Add the annotations of named entities, quotes, metaphors and hedging to all TSV
 files in the folder `webanno`.
+Save the results in the folder
+`webanno-annotated`.

 ## `flopo-convert`